Updated 1 day ago

 Until recently, the majority of photovoltaic solar panels sold in the United States weren’t actually made here.
-However, events of the past several years have resulted in the expansion of some U.S.-based manufacturers and the building of new U.S. facilities by large Asian solar companies.
+However, events of the past several years have resulted in the expansion of some U.S.-based manufacturers.

-Steep tariffs on foreign-made solar materials imposed in 2012 and 2018 (and extended in 2022) kept inexpensive Chinese solar panels on a roughly even playing field with American products.
-Now, the Inflation Reduction Act (IRA) has turbo-charged the U.S. solar manufacturing sector.
-Several gigawatts of new solar production capacity will be built in the country over the next several years.
+Steep tariffs on foreign-made solar materials kept inexpensive Chinese solar panels on a roughly even playing field with American products.
+But the Inflation Reduction Act (IRA) of 2022 turbo-charged the U.S. solar manufacturing sector.

 American-made solar panels may not always come from American companies, but they are built by American workers.
 Here’s more information about five of the biggest, best companies that make solar panels in the USA.